metarex-media/www-metarex-media/content/blog/IBC-ross-TH/index.md

 ---
-title:       2024-09-10 Thank you Ross
+title:       Thank you Ross
-linkTitle:   2024-09-10 Thank you Ross
+linkTitle:   Thank you Ross
 date:        2024-09-10
-description: "{{% metarex %}} thanks all its sponsors, backers and partners"
+description: "Many thanks all our Sponsors, Backers and Partners for taking part in the Treasure Hunt"
 author:      Bruce Devlin [@in](https://www.linkedin.com/in/mrmxf/)
+tags:        ["collaborations",  "event"]
-tags:        ["project",  "backers"]
+oldtags:    ["project",  "backers"]
 params:
   publish:
     linkedin:  true